 I'm hoping you get the sense that this is a very interesting way to produce lots of variations of formulating introductions that match your style, that are more engaging, and that are somehow more exciting than what I initially input.
 So it's just a matter of scrolling through all the different variations that you might see from the tools output, and then putting the phraseology together that you like.
 All of this takes a fraction of the time that it usually does to write a podcast introduction or other micro-copy.

 That is the mini demo of the Jasper AI tool.
 I hope you found it useful and I'm hoping that you'll have a look and see whether you can use it for yourself.
 There's a free trial available.
 If you don't mind, use our affiliate link, we earn a small commission at no cost to you.
 Disclaimer: If you wind up signing up for the trial and later decide to pay for it, we earn a small commission at no extra cost to you whatsoever.

 If you'd like to support Polymash and the Podcasting Strategy Show, that's one good way to do it, we appreciate you listening!

 I would encourage everyone to sort of give it a shot and see whether this doesn't help with the promotion of your episodes and content integration of your podcast into your business.

 The answer to this question depends on understanding your podcast audience and demographics.
 If you have a young audience, then the tone should match their expectations, likewise for business podcast formats or storytelling shows.
 However the above mentioned copywriting formats can still apply.
-If you are using Jarvis, this is where the "tone of voice" selection could be very helpful.
+If you are using Jasper, this is where the "tone of voice" selection could be very helpful.